xenify-io/litepaper/README.md

 Xenify's incentive structure encourages active participation in the protocol's development, fostering a vibrant, decentralized ecosystem.
 Users who engage more with the platform receive a proportionate share of the newly minted XNF tokens, thereby motivating further involvement.
 XNF tokens are distributed through one-day cycles, starting with a reward pool of 20,000 XNF tokens.

-The initial 20,000 XNF tokens are divided into two categories: half are allocated to those who burn DXN or xYSL tokens, and the other half are reserved for users who contribute to the platform's swap volume.
+The initial 20,000 XNF tokens are divided into two categories: half are allocated to those who burn XEN or USDy tokens, and the other half are reserved for users who contribute to the platform's swap volume.
 This dual-pronged approach ensures that users are rewarded for both burning tokens and generating swap volume.

 The reward pool decreases over time, adhering to a halving model, eventually leading to the full distribution of the 21.5 million XNF tokens.
-Staked XNF tokens accumulate native token fees (such as ETH, BNB, MATIC, etc.) from new DXN or xYSL burns or swap fees generated on the Xenify platform.
+Staked XNF tokens accumulate native token fees (such as ETH, BNB, MATIC, etc.) from new XEN or USDy burns or swap fees generated on the Xenify platform.
 This arrangement incentivizes user participation, promoting platform growth and a vibrant and engaged user base.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ### ♦️ Burning
-  - The Xenify ecosystem facilitates the burning of DXN and xYSL tokens to mint XNF, positioning the DXN burning process as a strategic layer 2 burner of XEN.
-This approach does not merely diminish the circulating supply of DXN and xYSL tokens, but it also has the potential to enhance their value over time.
+  - The Xenify ecosystem facilitates the burning of XEN and USDy tokens to mint XNF, positioning the XEN burning process as a strategic layer 2 burner of XEN.
+This approach does not merely diminish the circulating supply of XEN and USDy tokens, but it also has the potential to enhance their value over time.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)